objectiv/objectiv.io/docs/docs/modeling/bach/api-reference/Series/bach.Series.drop_duplicates.md

     **keep** (*Union**[**str**, **bool**]*) – Supported values: “first”, “last” and False.
 Determines which duplicates to keep:

-    * first: drop all occurrences except the first one
+    * `first`: drop all occurrences except the first one

-    * last:  drop all occurrences except the last one
+    * `last`:  drop all occurrences except the last one

     * False: drops all duplicates